Lee is a road cyclist who has worked hard to improve his results this season. He talks to Sundried about tough races and overcoming setbacks.

 Have you always been into sport?

-What made you decide to enter triathlon?
+What made you decide to enter the world of cycling?

-What’s been your best race to date?
+What’s been your favourite race to date and why?

 And your proudest achievement?

 Have you ever had any racing disasters/your toughest race yet?

 How do you overcome setbacks?